 From the Select Style section, choose Custom, and select Custom Skin from the Content Type dropdown.

 You’ll see a listing on the page, then click on the Edit Layout icon in the Post Listing block, it will show a single item of the loop which you can edit directly in the editor.

 You can select individual blocks to edit its settings, rearrange blocks with the post item, you can also add new blocks as well.

-You can even show custom fields using the dynamic field options of The Plus Addons for Block Editor (Pro) blocks.
+You can even show custom fields using the dynamic field options of The Plus Blocks for Gutenberg (Pro) blocks.

-If you wish to use ACF following is the list of The Plus Addons for Block Editor blocks where you can use ACF to add custom fields.
+If you wish to use ACF following is the list of The Plus Blocks for Gutenberg blocks where you can use ACF to add custom fields.

 1) TP Accodion